Productivity and economic growth

 - Herefordshire’s GVA was £3,878 million, a growth of 8% since 2016; the third highest annual growth of all the West Midlands local authority areas.
 Herefordshire’s growth was also higher than that recorded regionally and nationally (3 and 3.5% respectively).

 - Total GVA(I) estimates in millions of pounds (£m) are divided by the total resident population of an area (including the economically inactive) to give GVA per head in pounds (£).
-GVA per head of population in Herefordshire was £20,300; also the third highest among the West Midlands local authority areas.
+GVA per head of population in Herefordshire was £20,300; has the third highest yearly growth (2016-2017) among the West Midlands local authority areas.
 The GVA per head of population in the West Midlands region as a whole was £22,820.
 In England as a whole it was £27,950 per head.

 - Herefordshire’s GVA per head of population has increased steadily over the last ten years (by 10% in total), however this represents the lowest growth among all the West Midlands authority areas.
 The ten year growth rate for the West Midlands was 23% and for England it was 20%.

 - Excluding the negative effects of the age structure and commuting, lower productivity is primarily a result of lower value added per hour worked.
 This is related to the type of industries in the county and low earnings.

 Figure 1: GVA per head at current basic prices between 2006 and 2017.

 - The industries that contributed most to the local economy were ‘distribution, transport, accommodation and food (19%), ‘manufacturing’ (17%), ‘real estate activities’ (16%) and ‘publicadministration, education, and health’ (15%; together they made up over two thirds (66%) of all economic output (Figure 2).